Jacfger/HKUST-Robotics-Team-Internal-Hardware-Tutorial-1920/Tutorial 0 - Basic Knowledge.md

 ##### 1.1 Voltage

+Disclaimer: The following explanation of voltage had made some estimation.
+This won't be the exactly the same as the explanation you would get if you studying physics.

 <img align="right" width="100" height="130" src=".\assets\E3444-1564765376829.png">The first things we are going to talk about will be voltage.

 When talk about voltage, assuming you have no electronic or electrical background, the first thing you may think, might be a high voltage warning.
 However, such warning might make people misinterpret how voltage works.